h4cktoria/Marinette/README.md

 -   [Kurouzu](https://steamcommunity.com/profiles/76561198135838638) - for [Grey Hack](https://store.steampowered.com/app/605230/Grey_Hack/)
 -   [Joe Strout](https://github.com/JoeStrout) - for [MiniScript](https://github.com/JoeStrout/miniscript)
--   [Clover](https://github.com/cloverrfoxx) - for [Lunar](https://github.com/cloverrfoxx/greyhack), from where I have taken and adapted a lot of design choices
+-   [Clover](https://github.com/cloverrfoxx) - for [Lunar](https://github.com/cloverrfoxx/greyhack), from where I've taken and adapted a lot of design choices
 -   [Roupi](https://www.greyrepo.xyz/users/roupi) - for [Scan class module](https://www.greyrepo.xyz/posts/scan-class)
 -   [Finko42](https://github.com/Finko42) - for [Encryption and Hashing algorithms](https://github.com/Finko42/GreyHack)
 -   Ariavne - for allowing me to use their nickname as a command name(`ariadne`)

-If I have somehow forgotten to mention you in here then accept my apologizes!
-Open an issue and I will add you as fast as I can!
+If I've somehow forgotten to mention you in here then accept my apologizes!
+Open an issue and I'll add you as fast as I can!